Quakers -- History

 Scope and Content note This collection is comprised of the correspondence, prints, and legal papers of three Quaker families, Cope, Collins, and Morris.
 It primarily includes letters by Mary Ann Cope Morris and letters to Eliza Cope Collins; including the letter of the latter's husband William Morris describing cholera epidemic in Philadelphia, as well as abolitionist activity, Philadelphia Quaker life, Yearly Meetings and a trip through an Oneida Indian village with details about life there.
 In addition, there are...

-Scope and Content note This collection is comprised of four volumes of the Cope family's financial records, including an account book, a Pennsylvania bank account book, and two family cash books.
+Overview The Cope family's financial records include an account book, a Pennsylvania bank account book, and two family cash books.
 The collection includes both business and personal financial records.

-Scope and Content note This collection is comprised of a single folder of materials related to the settlement of Thomas P. Cope's estate.
-Included are letters and documents of Edward Evans, Walter Penn Shipley and members of the U.S. Treasury and U.S. District Attorney's office.
+Overview This collection contains materials related to the settlement of Thomas P. Cope's estate.
+Included are letters and documents of Edward Evans, Walter Penn Shipley, and members of the United States Treasury and United States District Attorney's office.

 Scope and Content note This collection is comprised of the single volume handwritten manuscript which lists the printing mistakes and corrections of the published work by Daniel Leeds, entitled "News of a Trumpet sounding in the Wilderness, or the Quakers Ancient Testimony Revived, Examined and Compared with itself, and also with their New Doctrine.
 Whereby the Ignorant may learn Wisdom, and the Wise advance in their Understandings."